 Most recognize medical marijuana to be helpful for cancer patients in some way or another.

 Yet marijuana’s legal status has prevented researchers in many countries from providing thorough evidence.
 Instead, scientists are limited to studying the effects of chemicals isolated from marijuana (called cannabinoids), which can turn out to be of great help to the cancer patients

 Thankfully, cannabis research is taking off in Israel, where medical marijuana is legal.
 Just this year, a study involving 200 cancer patients found medical marijuana use led to “significant improvements” across all cancer and cancer treatment-related symptoms.

 1. Nausea and Vomiting

 Marijuana may be best known for its ability to reduce nausea and vomiting caused by chemotherapy.
 It’s so effective that a pill form of THC (Marinol) has been approved by the FDA for treating chemotherapy-induced nausea and vomiting since 1985.

 2. Weight Loss

-Along with nausea, patients undergoing chemotherapy often find it hard to maintain normal weight.
-Thankfully, marijuana has been shown to not only relieve nausea, but stimulate appetite as well.
+Along with nausea, patients undergoing chemotherapy often find it hard to maintain a normal weight.
+Thankfully, marijuana has been shown to not only relieve nausea but stimulate appetite as well.
 For patients with cancer, marijuana can help improve food intake and prevent unhealthy loss of weight.